swsnu/osspr2021/doc/Project0.md

 ## Submission

 Take a screenshot of your test binary working and send it to [osspr2021@gmail.com](mailto:osspr2021@gmail.com).
-The title should obey the format "[Project 0] <student_id> <name>", and the screenshot should look like this:
+The title should follow the format "[Project 0] <student_id> <name>", and the screenshot should look like this:
 ![screenshot_syshello](/doc/assets/syshello_example.png)

-Be aware that the deadline is hard - we accept no more submissions after the deadline.
+Please keep in mind that **2021-03-15 Monday 20:59:59 KST** is the strict deadline - we never accept the submissions after the deadline.

 ## We're Here to Help You

 Any troubles?
-Discussions on [issue board](https://github.com/swsnu/osspr2021/issues) is more than welcome.
-Remember, we are here to help you.
+Discussions on [issue board](https://github.com/swsnu/osspr2021/issues) are more than welcome.
+Remember, we are here to help you!

 Start early, ask for help if needed, and most importantly, have fun!